-Bidders shall have the option of designating the Bonds as serial Bonds or term Bonds, or both.
-The applicable bid must designate whether each of the principal amounts shown above represent a serial maturity or a mandatory redemption requirement for a term bond maturity.
+Bidders shall have the option of designating the Bonds as serial bonds or term bonds, or both.
+The bid must designate whether each of the principal amounts of each series shown above represent a serial maturity or a mandatory redemption requirement for a term bond maturity.
 (See the OFFICIAL BID FORM for more information.)
-In any event, the above principal amount scheduled shall be represented by either serial note maturities or mandatory redemption requirements, or a combination of both.
+In any event, the above principal amount scheduled shall be represented by either serial bond maturities or mandatory redemption requirements, or a combination of both.